farhi/matlab-readraw/README.md

 - -z              set the generated image date to that of the camera
 - -n 100          remove noise using wavelets
 - -w              use white balance from camera or auto
+- -t 0            do not flip the image

 Methods:
 --------